 In this thought experiment for order to attain this optimal functioning, I think society could be organized in a way that I will label with the ludicrously long name: Monarchic Anarchist Theocratic Pluralist Entrepreneurial Socialism.
 I will describe these six labels two by two below:

-Monarchic Anarchist: Local communities could be self governing and self sustaining, able to adapt to local circumstances and needs.
+MONARCHIC ANARCHIST: Local communities could be self governing and self sustaining, able to adapt to local circumstances and needs.
 But this implies a necessarily local and therefore relatively non-powerful set of collectives existing in a patchwork fashion across a geographic area.
 Such collectives would be vulnerable to large national and multinational corporations and interests which can wield vast amounts of power with little accountability.
 Therefore, in order to protect anarchic collective life, there must be a strong national executive which holds power apart from economic interests, whose sole reason for being is to protect the autonomy and safety of local communities.

-Theocratic Pluralist: In order to sustain genuine pluralism and diversity, there must be a Supreme Value and social reverence for pluralism and diversity from the highest level of society.
+TRANSCENDENT PLURALIST: In order to sustain genuine pluralism and diversity, there must be a Supreme Value and social reverence for pluralism and diversity from the highest level of society.
 This is because without clear foundations and boundaries for tolerance, a tolerant open society will inevitably fall into the "paradox of tolerance", and wind up tolerating ideas and groups which hate and oppress others.
 Therefore, there must be some Supreme Value for an inclusive vision of diversity, so long as diversity is not used to tolerate the oppression or harm of some groups by other groups.
 But if the value of tolerance is used as a cover to harm or oppress, then it is clearly ruled out of bounds by the Supreme Value of Inclusive, rather than exclusive, Diversity.

-Entrepreneurial Socialism: The economic goal of society would be creativity: To maximize human capacity to express our potential and talents in ways which bring personal and communal fulfillment.
+ENTREPRENEURIAL SOCIALIST: The economic goal of society would be creativity: To maximize human capacity to express our potential and talents in ways which bring personal and communal fulfillment.
 This is the essence of entrepreneurship.
 A truly "good" society maximizes the human capacity for self-direction, either in individual activity or in freely chosen collective activity.
 Furthermore, a "good" economic system does not enslave human potential to the ball and chain of endless profitability or market demands, because these are notoriously inefficient at producing full human flourishing.

 1. SHORT TERM VIEWPOINTS.
 Our current executive branch favors short-sighted leadership which only focuses on four year increments, rather than long term vision for decades and centuries.
 And one goal of a good society is for the current generation to “plant trees that that their grandchildren will sit under the shade of”, rather than optimizing for quick and shallow prosperity.
 A monarch who is accountable to democratic processes provides a systemic role for long term vision in what can be a very short-sighted democratic process.
 Additionally, long term issues like climate change need long term viewpoints to effectively develop long term solutions.
 And short term election cycles incentivize short term viewpoints to deal reactively to short term crises, rather than proactively dealing with long term trends.